hardeepsonatype/migrate_waivers/README.md

 This repository contains a pair of Python scripts to perform a two-step migration of policy waivers from a source Sonatype IQ Server to a new destination instance.
 The process involves first extracting all waivers from the source server into a JSON file, and then using that file to recreate the waivers on the destination server.

+## NOTE: THESE SCRIPTS WILL MIGRATE LIFECYCLE WAIVERS ONLY - NOT REPOSITORY (FIREWALL) WAIVERS
+## PLEASE TEST THOROUGHLY BEFORE APPLYING TO PRODUCTION - USE OF THESE SCRIPTS IS NOT SUPPORTED BY SONATYPE

 ## Overview

 Migrating Sonatype IQ instances requires a manual process for transferring existing policy waivers.
 These scripts automate that workflow: